danvet/danvet.github.io/_drafts/maintainer-statistics.md

 <blockquote>What would Dave Chinner do?</blockquote>

-Thanks a lot to Daniel Stone, Eric Anholt, Geoffrey Huntley and Sean Paul for reading and commenting on drafts of this article.
+Thanks a lot to Daniel Stone, Dave Chinner, Eric Anholt, Geoffrey Huntley and Sean Paul for reading and commenting on drafts of this article.